marvinody/fumology/content/posts/custom-guides-directory/goop/index.md

 ## Fumo Pattern

-Here's a [6 page PDF](Fumo_pattern_full-1.pdf) (30 MB) with lots of detail.
+Here's a {{< download "Fumo_pattern_full-1.pdf" "6 page PDF" >}}
+ (30 MB) with lots of detail.
 The pictures below are PNG for a quick reference, but if you're gonna print it out, use the PDF instead.

 {{< figure src="./Fumo_pattern_full_goop-1.png" link="./Fumo_pattern_full_goop-1.png" >}}